-Step 1: Type Impress in the search bar at the Taskbar.

-Step 2: Click on the LibreOffice Impress app.
+- Step 1: Type Impress in the search bar when the start menu is open. - Step 2: Click on the LibreOffice Impress app.

 A new presentation with the name Untitled 1 opens in the Impress window.

 Components of LibreOffice Impress Window